This file is installed with NCache and is located at %NCHOME%\config in Windows and at NCache Install dir/config in Linux.

-Cache configuration file contains information regarding all registered caches/clusters.
-It is installed with NCache and is located at %NCHOME%/config.
-Modules that need to read the configurations first try to find config.ncconf in application folder i.e. alongside Web.config.
-If config.ncconf is not found in application folder, it then reads the configuration from installation folder.
+The cache configuration file contains information regarding all the registered caches/clusters.
+Modules that need to read the configurations first try to find config.ncconf in the application folder, i.e., alongside the Web.config.
+If config.ncconf is not found in the application folder, it then reads the configuration from the installation folder.

-config-version: Is used to determine whether the configuration is modified or
+config-version: Used to determine whether the configuration is modified or not.

-last-modified: Contains information related to last modification in cache
+last-modified: Contains information related to the last modification in the cache configuration.

 <logging enable-logs="True" trace-errors="True" trace-notices="False" trace-warnings="False" trace-debug="False" log-path=""/>